deroverda/recommended-radio-streams/README.md

 # A Curated List of Internet Radio Stations

-Whether you're into the smooth vibes of soul, the free-flowing sounds of jazz, the lively beats of dub, or the chill energy of lo-fi, I've put together a collection of great radio stations for any music lover.
-From upbeat ska to mellow electronic, you'll find new tunes and hidden gems from all over.
-Tune in and enjoy a mix of styles, from the classics to the fresh and new.

-Note: Not all of the URLs lead directly to the stream.
-However, they will take you to the station's website (most probably :D) where you can find the stream link. if you find any dead links, let me know
+A curated list of great online radio channels for music lovers of all tastes and genres.
+Most URLs link to the main radio creators' websites.
+If you can't find a stream URL, try searching in this index: [https://www.radio-browser.info](https://www.radio-browser.info)

 ---